ajbecerr/OEIS/README.md

 This repository contains Jupyter Notebooks which I have written about various OEIS entries.

-Each of these files include code cells which contain functions that I have created to compute terms.
+Each of these files include code cells which contain functions that I have created in order to compute terms.

-Many of these files also include markdown cells which contain closed formulas, generating functions, or recurrence relations that I have derived.
+Many also include markdown cells which contain closed formulas, generating functions, or recurrence relations that I have derived.